aws-samples/coast-grafana-cost-intelligence-dashboards/README.md

 ##### 1. CUR Data Preparation.

-We recommend deploying dashboards in a dedicated monitoring account to aggregate Cost and Usage Report (CUR) data and CloudWatch cross-account metrics.
+We recommend deploying dashboards in a **dedicated monitoring** account to aggregate Cost and Usage Report (CUR) data and CloudWatch cross-account metrics.
 This separation from the payer management account enhances security by consolidating observability functions in a tightly controlled environment.
-To deploy the COAST Grafana dashboard infrastructure, we recommend utilizing the data collection engine of the **Cloud Intelligence Dashboards** which has built an architecture and deployment for central CUR aggregation utilized for the CID Dashboards.
+To deploy the COAST Grafana dashboard infrastructure, we recommend utilizing the data collection engine of the **Cloud Intelligence Dashboards (CID)**.
+CID has built an architecture and deployment for central CUR and FOCUS aggregation utilized for the CID Dashboards.

 The CID Data Collection Lab provides CloudFormation templates to copy CUR 2.0 data from your Management (Payer) Account to a dedicated one.
 You can use it to aggregate data from multiple Management Accounts or multiple Linked Accounts.

-[Step 1: Create Desitination for CUR Aggregattion](https://catalog.workshops.aws/awscid/en-US/dashboards/foundational/cudos-cid-kpi/deploy#step-1.-data-collection-account-create-destination-for-cur-aggregation) in your dedicated Data Collection Account.
+[Step 1: Create Desitination for CUR Aggregattion](https://docs.aws.amazon.com/guidance/latest/cloud-intelligence-dashboards/deployment-in-global-regions.html#deploy-in-global-regions-create-cur-and-replication) in your dedicated Data Collection Account.

 [Step 2: Create CUR 2.0 and replication](https://catalog.workshops.aws/awscid/en-US/dashboards/foundational/cudos-cid-kpi/deploy#step-2.-in-managementpayersource-account-create-cur-2.0-and-replication) in the Management Account.